Mule Tour to Kalaupapa National Historical Park

 - Make reservations ahead of time.
 This tour is the hottest ticket on Molokai!

-- Bring warm clothes and a jacket, the weather is unpredictable
+- Bring warm clothes and a rain jacket, the weather is unpredictable

 - Bring some snacks.
 Lunch is provided but it’s very basic